Join the movement

 Because Amuse started as a mobile-only distributor, the mobile experience (primarily on their app) is exceptional.
 I know artists appreciate being able to get a real-time glance at their royalties, analytics, and artist profiles on the go.

-Amuse has changed its business model quite dramatically over the past few months.
+Amuse has changed its business model quite dramatically over the past year

-They no longer offer a free tier (which I applaud as this floods the market and pulls resources away from other artists needing support).
+Amuse distribution no longer offers a free tier (which I applaud as this floods the market and pulls resources away from other artists needing support).
 Like most other distributors these days, Amuse offers unlimited distribution for an annual fee.

 Amuse’s release timing is a little confusing to me.